AlirezaAzadbakht/Machine-Vision/Bag-of-Visual-Words/README.md

 # Results

-for cluster center k  = 50:
+for k = 50 in Kmeans:

 if the top result for test image be the same as real label its true the result was  **24 %** correct

-for cluster center k = 150:
+for k = 150 in Kmeans:

 if the top result for test image be the same as real label its true the result was  **24 %** correct

 the reason we get this result is we use 50 centers in Kmeans and it is not enough to cover dataset